 Why they are?

 Being important indicators, they shouldn’t be looked at in isolation.
 In July 2015, there was some inconsistency observed between the US Volatility Index and the premiums on Credit Default Swaps [CDS contracts are used like insurance to protect against events of default] as they generally move in tandem.
-The 2008 crisis, Brexit referendum’s outcome on June 23rd 2016, the Dow Jones crash of 1987 are some examples of volatility that markets hadn’t imagined of!
+The 2008 crisis, Brexit referendum’s outcome on June 23rd, 2016, the Dow Jones crash of 1987 are some examples of volatility that markets hadn’t imagined!
 At times, the Volatility Index and T-Bond yields have moved in tandem which might give you a sense of mispricing in asset classes – since greater volatility makes people invest money in safe securities like T-Bonds, thus pushing their prices up and yields down (bond prices and yields are inversely related).
 A good indicator right?

 #8 – Risk Premiums